 Despite the combined efforts of the keeper of the Kirkyard, Auld Jock’s family and some of the local people, Bobby refused to be enticed away from the grave for any length of time, and he touched the hearts of the local residents.

 Although dogs were not allowed in the graveyard, the people rallied round and built a shelter for Bobby and there he stayed, guarding Auld Jock.

-In 1867, the Lord Provost presented Bobby with a new collar, which is now on display, with a brass plate inscribed with the words:
+In 1867, the Lord Provost of Edinburgh presented Bobby with a new collar, which is now on display.
+The collar has a brass plate inscribed with the words….